Desert National Park: Fauna

 Avifauna: sandgrouse, Indian bustard, partridges, bee-eaters, larks and shrikes are year-round residents, while demoiselle crane and houbara bustard arrive in winter.
 Raptors include tawny and steppe eagles, long-legged and honey buzzards, and falcons.
+In the winter, the birdlife is augmented by species such as the demoiselle crane and MacQueen's bustard.

 Flora

 Habitats that are found in the park include open grassland, thorny bushes, and dunes.
 168 plant species have been recorded in the park.
 Some species of trees that inhabit the park include Tecomella undulata, Moringa concanensis, Helitropium rariflorum, and Ammannie desertorum.

-Attractions

-Indian bustard: The endangered Indian bustard is the major attraction of Desert National Park.
-Brown and white in colour, the bustard is a metre tall and has long bare legs and a long neck.
-One can spot this tall and graceful ground-dwelling bird near the Sudashri waterhole.

-Sam Sand Dunes: These dunes are located near the Thar Desert.

-Gadsisar Lake: This lake is among the tourist places in Jaisalmer, Rajasthan.
-Thousands of migratory birds come to this place every year.

-Tourism

-Jeep Safari enables tourists to explore a wider area of the park in relatively short span of time.